swt30/thesis/chapters/01-introduction/01-introduction.md

   --- *NASA HST/WFPC2*
 ](microlensing-event){#fig:microlensing-event}

-Planets may be found during microlensing events ([@fig:microlensing-event]).
+Planets may also be found during microlensing events ([@fig:microlensing-event]).
 If a planet lies in the right region during the lensing event, the planet's gravity will further perturb the incoming light and cause a detectable deviation from the single-lens case.
 In most cases, microlensing detections do not provide much additional information.
 The single lens event itself provides a weak constraint on the lens mass, and the addition of a planet gives a mass ratio and a projected separation.
-Together, these provide essentially no constraint on the orbital elements of the system.^[@Wright2012] Extra observations may not be useful at all, since the lensing star is typically not visible and microlensing events are extremely rare.
+By themselves these provide little constraint on the orbital elements of the system.^[@Wright2012] Extra observations may not be useful at all, since the lensing star is typically not visible and microlensing events are extremely rare.
-In the past few years, some authors have worked on improving the amount of information obtainable from single microlensing events.
+But in the past few years some authors have used higher-order effects to improve the amount of information obtainable from single microlensing events.
 For example, @Bennett2010 claim strong constraints on 4 of the 6 orbital elements.

-The final method we mention here is direct detection.
+The final method I mention here is direct detection.
 It is possible to spatially resolve an exoplanet and its host star if the planet is large, bright, and orbits sufficiently far from the star.
-As of July 2014, 50 planets have been found this way.^[@Schneider2011] A number of instruments like the Gemini Planet Imager^[@Macintosh2014] and Project 1640^[@Crepp2011] are currently active and attempting to directly image exoplanets.
+A number of instruments like the Gemini Planet Imager^[@Macintosh2014], Project 1640^[@Crepp2011] and SPHERE^[@Beuzit2008] are currently active and attempting to directly image exoplanets.
+This method is sensitive to young massive self-luminous planets in wide orbits.
-In this case, it may also be possible to take a direct spectrum of the planet.^[@Oppenheimer2013] Others have suggested the use of external occulters or also known as "star shades", which would fly between a telescope and its target to occult the light from the star.^[@Soummer2009]
+About 20 such exoplanets have already been found.^[@Fischer2014] In this case, it may also be possible to take a direct spectrum of the planet.^[@Oppenheimer2013] Others have suggested the use of external occulters or also known as "star shades", which would fly between a telescope and its target to occult the light from the star.^[@Soummer2009]